joelvaneenwyk/huginn-wiki/Concurrent-Jobs---Workers---Agents.md

 ## Resources

-After testing out various combination on how many delayed_jobs to run, I found a good ratio is 2 delayed_job workers per (virtual) core.
+After testing out various combination on how many delayed_jobs to run, @K1773R found a good ratio is 2 delayed_job workers per (virtual) core.

 One worker needs around 187-203 MB, which is quite a lot.
 Don't run so many workers that you need to swap RAM!